cython/cython/src/userguide/debugging.rst

     Returns the value of a Cython variable.

+.. function:: cy_eval(expression)

+    Evaluates Python code in the nearest Python or Cython frame and returns the result of the expression as a gdb value.
+This gives a new reference if successful, NULL on error.

 .. function:: cy_lineno()

     Returns the current line number in the selected Cython frame.

 Example::